coderjoel/coderjoel/README.md

 Hey 👋🏻,

-I am Software Engineer currentl in Toronto, Canada.
+I am Software Engineer currently in Toronto, Canada.
 I write code and love open source solutions about JavaScript, ReactJS and React-Native.
 I am exploring other areas of web, mobile and bot development.

 You can see what I am currently up to on [joelcs.dev][1].